sfomuseum/flamework/docs/database_model.md

 + **db_main**

-This is the database cluster where user accounts and other lookup-style database tables live.
+This is the database cluster where "global" and other lookup-style database tables live.

++ **db_accounts**

+This is the database cluster where user account database tables live.
+This is a seperate cluster from `db_main` for when you have more than two or more Flamework applications which need to share account information.

++ **db_api**

+This is the database cluster where API-related database tables (keys, tokens, logs) live.

 + **db_users**

-These are the federated tables, sometimes called "shards".
-This is where the bulk of the data in Dotspotting is stored because it can be spread out, in smaller chunks, across a whole bunch of databases rather than a single monolithic monster database that becomes a single point of failure and it just generally a nuisance to maintain.
+These are the federated tables, sometimes called "shards" where user-specfic data lives.

 + **db_tickets**